romanhaa/Cerebro/README.md

 ## Credits

 * Columbus Collaboratory layed out the basics of using Electron to create a standalone Shiny application: <https://github.com/ColumbusCollaboratory/electron-quick-start>
-* Sample and cluster color palettes taken from https://flatuicolors.com/
+* Color palettes were put together with colored from: https://flatuicolors.com/
-* App icon made by [Kiranshastry](https://www.flaticon.com/authors/kiranshastry) from [https://www.flaticon.com](https://www.flaticon.com/) is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/)
+* The initial app icon (until v1.2) was made by [Kiranshastry](https://www.flaticon.com/authors/kiranshastry) from [https://www.flaticon.com](https://www.flaticon.com/) and is licensed by [CC 3.0 BY](http://creativecommons.org/licenses/by/3.0/)

 ## Contribute